 There are a ton of Facebook groups out there for bloggers.
 My favourite one is Wandering Women Travel Bloggers, where there are weekly threads to promote your own blog post and engage with other writers.

 When it comes to Pinterest, you have to treat it like a search engine.
-My friend Christine wrote an amazing blog post on how to properly use Pinterest for driving more traffic to your blog.
+You can read all about my Pinterest strategy here!

 8. Write a good About Me page